Ilbashyr09/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the project repository at the root of the folder of this project
+This is my project repository at the root of the folder of this project